Looking for the best Tulum tours?

 There’s SO much to see and do in the north, that I wasn’t able to fit everything into even a month’s trip in Bali.

-I absolutely recommend that you include the north in your Bali itinerary, for all traveller types including solo backpackers, couples and families.
+I absolutely recommend that you include the north in your Bali itinerary, for all traveler types including solo backpackers, couples, and families.

 Table of Contents